 - The description of the work itself (this can be general).

 - The original contractor’s (this is the general contractor) name and last known mailing address (if you are a subcontractor or sub-subcontractor)

 Sub-subcontractors will also need the names and mailing addresses of every subcontractor involved above them on the project.
 We recommend gathering this information at the start of every job, so it is readily available should a subcontractor need to exercise lien rights to collect payment.

 Step Two: Send a Pre-lien Notice

 A subcontractor is required by law to serve the owner and general contractor with a pre-lien notice to file a mechanics lien.
 The pre-lien notice alerts the general contractor and owner that the subcontractor is missing a payment.
-By law, the pre-lien notice must be sent via certified mail with return receipt requested (always keep the receipt as proof of mailing).
+By law, the pre-lien notice must be sent via certified mail, or any other form of traceable delivery that confirms proof of receipt (always keep the receipt as proof of mailing).
 It is important to note that lien deadlines are calculated on a monthly basis, and your pre-lien notice deadlines are based on the month of nonpayment.

 Step Three: File a Mechanics Lien Affidavit

 Often, sending a pre-lien notice is enough to recover nonpayment on a job.
 However, if the notice does not motivate a payment, then it’s time to move forward with filing a lien affidavit.
 When filing a lien on a property in Texas, the paperwork must be filed according to law.
 Let’s look at the requirements for filing a lien:

 - The lien affidavit must be signed, notarized, and filed in person at the county property records office where the project is located.